top of page

 UNIFIES CHILD DEVELOPMENT SERVICES, TEAMS

-Simcoe, ON – Less than 24 months after cutting the ribbon on Colborne Street, Lansdowne Children’s Centre is inviting community stakeholders to another Grand Opening in Simcoe.
+Simcoe, ON – Less than 24 months after cutting the ribbon on Colborne Street, Lansdowne Children’s Centre is inviting community partners and families to another Grand Opening in Simcoe.

 On Friday, April 28th the region’s Children’s Treatment Centre and SmartStart Hub will celebrate the opening of their new Norfolk site at 387 Cedar Street.